Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Atmospheric models

+As we use the HRCCS technique to characterise the atmosphere of WASP-33 b, we require forward models for the cross-correlation templates i.e. synthetic spectra of WASP-33 b, which we discuss in this section.
 We use several atmospheric modeling codes in this work to address the structure, chemistry, and dynamics of the atmosphere of WASP-33 b.
 To identify absorption and emission features initially, we used PHOENIX atmospheric models.
 PHOENIX is a general purpose atmosphere code, well-tested on objects from cool planets to hot stars \citep[e.g.][]{Hauschildt1997,Hauschildt1999,Barman2001,Barman2011,Allard2011,Lothringer2018,Lothringer2019}.
 We used both self-consistent atmosphere models in Section~\ref{sec:self_consistent_models} in thermodynamic equilibrium, and a grid of models where the temperature structure and/or the molecular abundances have been manually varied in Section~\ref{sec:phoenix_mod}.
 We then further use the Monte Carlo Radiative Transfer code gCMCRT \citep{Lee2019,Lee2021} to model 3D effects and orbital phase-dependent variations of the observed spectra in Section~\ref{sec:gcm_modeling}.

-\subsubsection{Self-consistent PHOENIX models}
+\subsection{Self-consistent PHOENIX models}